Versoul specializes in the design and construction of high end string instruments for professional musicians.

 Although the modern guitar has been constantly redeveloped for centuries, there is always room for improvement.
 The design of each Versoul model begins with music and the musician in mind: the goal is to refine the sound and improve the instrument for the benefit of both.

 The development and design of Versoul instruments combines the study of classic instruments with extensive research on materials.
 This approach - merging respect towards the traditional instrument with the desire to take the guitar further - has lead to such innovative designs as the Buxom Baritone 12-String and the Reso Sun resonator guitars.
 Versoul designed instruments are first and foremost professional tools in terms of ergonomics, functionality and playability.
 Equal emphasis is placed on the sound and visual design of each model.
 This results in instruments that are practical, esthetically pleasing, and, most importantly, which produce an exceptional sound.

-Mr. Kari Nieminen, Versoul's founder, has been building guitars for over thirty years.
-His experience, together with his formal art education background, has lead to an unique attitude towards making instruments.
-He received an MFA degree in industrial design in 1989 from the University of Art and Design in Helsinki, Finland.
+Kari Nieminen holds an MFA degree in industrial design.
+He received his degree in 1989 from the University of Art and Design in Helsinki, Finland.
 As his diploma work, Kari produced an experimental series of six acoustic steel string flat top guitars.
 In 1998, he was awarded "Industrial Designer of The Year" by the Association of Finnish Industrial Designers.

 Made especially for the 2019 NAMM Show.
 How do you enhance an absolutely classic design? - keep the basic shape but craft the guitar's body from Finnish alder, a superbly resonant wood.
 Give the guitar a laminated aspen and maple neck and an extended scale length (25.4"), making it practically sing when played...